pythonhealthdatascience/stars-reproduce-lim-2020/reproduction/README.md

 To create the docker image and then open jupyter lab:

 1. In the terminal, navigate to parent directory of the `reproduction/` folder
-2. Build the image: `docker build --tag lim2020 . -f ./reproduction/docker/Dockerfile`.
-You may require admin access on linux (i.e. `sudo docker build`...)
+2. Build the image: `sudo docker build --tag lim2020 . -f ./reproduction/docker/Dockerfile`
 3. Create a docker container from that image and open jupyter lab: `(sleep 2 && xdg-open http://localhost:8080) & sudo docker run -it -p 8080:80 --name lim2020_docker lim2020`

 #### Option C: Pull pre-built docker image